RajTechnologiesPvtLtd/astrology-api-php-client/README.md

 When using basic authentication over HTTPS, you should send authentication credentials with every request to the Astrology REST API, since the service doesn't include an explicit login method or track a session token.

 To create an API key you simple login at brahmsamaj.org/astrology.
-Our automate process creaate user id and KEY for you.
+Our automate process create user id and KEY for you.
 Its free Astrology APIs, no need to purchase or subscribe.

 Official Astrology API Clients:

-We have an official github account which maintains the official API clients written in various languages.
+We have an official github account which maintains the official API clients written in various languages (eg. PHP/ java / json / flutter ).